Adaptive numerical designs for the calibration of computer codes

-\end{Prop} \begin{proof} (\ref{robust}) results from the uniform convergence of $|\log{(\Pi(\ms{\theta}|\mb{z}_f))}-\log{(\Pi^{C}(\ms{\theta}|\mb{z}_f,y(\mb{D}_N))}|$ to $0$ over $\mathcal{T}$ when $N$ tends to $\infty$ (see Appendix).
-Then, we can exchange limit and integral in (\ref{KLdiv}), which completes the proof. \end{proof} This proposition reflects the fact that the calibration based on the approximated posterior (\ref{Bayescalib}) is consistent, in other words the larger $\mb{D}_N$ the closer the approximated posterior (\ref{Bayescalib}) to the target posterior (\ref{eq4}).
-However, when $N$ is small according to the dimension of the input space $\mathcal{X}\times\mathcal{T}$, (\ref{Bayescalib}) can be significantly different from (\ref{eq4}) leading to a large KL divergence (\ref{KLdiv}).
-Although an approximate posterior distribution constructed from an accurate GPE is likely to yield a small value of the KL-divergence (\ref{KLdiv}), our own experience has shown such behavior is not systematic.
+{Assumptions A1-A5 are quite standard. {As} the input domain of $y$ is usually bounded, then a bounded support prior distribution can be chosen for $\pi(\ms{\theta})$ (A1) and $y$ is assumed to be uniformly bounded on a bounded domain (A2).
+Standard choices of kernels such as the Gaussian or Matérn kernels are radial basis functions (A3) and Assumption A4 links the regularity of the function $y$ with the choice of kernel. } {This proposition establishes that the calibration based on the SPD (\ref{Bayescalib}) will be as close as wanted to the APD (\ref{eq4}) provided that $D_M$ grows in such a way that the distances $h_{\mb{D}_M}$ tend to zero (A5).} However, when $M$ is small with respect to the dimension of the input space $\mathcal{X}\times\mathcal{T}$, (\ref{Bayescalib}) can be significantly different from (\ref{eq4}) leading to a large KL divergence (\ref{KLdiv}).
+Although a SPD constructed from an accurate GPE is likely to yield a small value of the KL divergence (\ref{KLdiv}), our own experience has shown that such behavior is not systematic.